 The instructional use of digital video has been common among Colgate faculty, and this certainly increased as we shifted to remote instruction.
 Faculty have several options for creating instructional video content (i.e., mini-lectures, “how-to” videos, etc.), as well as using existing content that is openly available on the web.
-The sections below outline options for creating and using video in asynchronous and synchronous contexts.
+The sections below outline options for creating, editing and using video in asynchronous and synchronous contexts.

 Asynchronous Video Recording

 Ensemble Anthem is a screen-capture technology within Ensemble that allows faculty members to create narrated instructional video content of anything that is shown on their computer screen.
 Once a recording is finished, it can be automatically uploaded into the user’s Ensemble Video library, and can be auto-published to a Moodle course page.
 It is also possible to save recordings locally to your computer so that they may be shared via email or stored in Google Drive.
 Faculty who are interested in creating simple narrated mini-lectures, narrated slideshows, “explainer videos” for commonly asked student questions, software tutorials, tours of web sites may find Anthem useful.
 However, it should be noted that editing within Anthem is somewhat limited, and faculty that desire greater flexibility in editing may need to choose another option.

 - Set up and Recording in Panopto